roofrack/tmux-session-maker/README.md

 The setup comes from a premade script file that you will be given the option to edit to get the setup you want.
 Just add/delete options and applications needed by adding or commenting out lines in this setup file.
 If you choose not to save/edit this session setup file than tmux opens a REPL to run code.
-On my system I have a keyboard shortcut setup to run code in the tmux pane below.
+Create a keyboard shortcut in nvim to run code in the adjacent tmux pane.

 The setup file can then be run again to reset the session back up after a system reboot or when ever